NSFI/ppfish-components/site/docs/zh-CN/modal.md

 showConfirm=()=> {
   const confirm = Modal.confirm;
   confirm({
-    title: 'Do you want to delete these items?',
+    title: 'Do you want to submit this file?',
     content: 'When clicked the OK button, this dialog will be closed after 1 second', onOk() {
       return new Promise((resolve, reject) => {